 If you’re like me, when you visit a new city or town, you probably find yourself researching the best restaurants in advance to plan your days around dining experiences that will offer a true taste of wherever you’re exploring.
 In many ways, food is the best storyteller for a destination.
 In South Carolina, when one thinks of a foodie destination, Charleston probably comes to mind.

-For nine years in a row, Charleston has been named the No. 1 city in the United States by Travel + Leisure readers, and with five eateries listed in the top 25 restaurants in the country by TripAdvisor, obviously, food is a major contributor to travelers’ love of the Holy City.
+For more than 10 years in a row, Charleston has been named the No. 1 city in the United States by Travel + Leisure readers, and with four eateries listed in the top 25 restaurants in the country by TripAdvisor, obviously, food is a major contributor to travelers’ love of the Holy City.

 My first fine dining experience in Charleston was memorable in a lot of ways.
 I thoroughly enjoyed my plate of gnocchi and the ambiance of the restaurant, but will never forget running to the bathroom to cry from embarrassment after I accidentally shattered an entire glass of Champagne all over the table.
 No guests were harmed in the experience, and the waiter was beyond gracious to me, but I’ve never quite shaken the anxiety that looms whenever glassware is plentiful in a table setting.
 However, I can happily confirm that I’ve yet to have a similar incident since, and still love eating in Charleston restaurants when the opportunity arises.